siberianfox/tinygwiki/Homing-and-Limits-Setup-and-Troubleshooting.md

+#Homing and Limits Setup

+#Homing and Limits Troubleshooting
 The fact that you are here implies you are having problems either getting homing to work, or with limit switches, or both.
-Please first read the [Tinyg Homing](https://github.com/synthetos/TinyG/wiki/TinyG-Homing) page and make sure you understand how homing and limits are supposed work and be configured.
+Please first read these pages:
+* [Tinyg Homing](https://github.com/synthetos/TinyG/wiki/TinyG-Homing) page and make sure you understand how homing and limits are supposed work and be configured.

 # Homing Problems
 ## Configuration